adityasihag1996/URLShortner/README.md

 ```
 Your Flask server should be on `HOST` and `PORT` provided in `config.py`.

 To shorten a URL, send a POST request to `/shorten` with the original URL.
-To access a shortened URL, simply navigate to `http://localhost:5000/<shortened_path>`, and you will be redirected to the original URL, if `<shortened_path>` exists.
+To access a shortened URL, simply navigate to `http://localhost:6969/<shortened_path>`, and you will be redirected to the original URL, if `<shortened_path>` exists.

 ## API Endpoints
 POST /shorten - Shortens a given URL.
+GET /longify - Returns the Long URL of a short URL, if it exists in DB.
-GET /<short_id> - Redirects to the original URL based on the short ID.
+GET /<short_id> - Redirects to the original URL based on the short ID, if it exists in DB.

-## Contributing
-Contributions are welcome!
-Please feel free to submit a pull request.

 ## Disclaimer
 This project is for educational purposes only.
 It is not recommended to use this service as-is for any critical or production-level applications.